 Molly Harper majored in print journalism at Western Kentucky University.
 She worked as an education reporter for six years for her hometown newspaper, The Paducah Sun.
 While writing a monthly humor column, she found the voice that eventually became that of her first paranormal romance heroine, Jane Jameson.
 Molly's first novel, NICE GIRLS DON'T HAVE FANGS, was published by Pocket Books in 2009 followed by three sequels.
 She has written several paranormal titles, including the Naked Werewolf series and the Half-Moon Hollow spin-offs.
 She's also written contemporary titles, including AND ONE LAST THING...
 Molly lives in western Kentucky with her family.
 For more information, go to www.mollyharper.com

 Jeff Seymour is the indie author of the epic fantasy Soulwoven and the short story collection Three Dances.
-He also presently edits on a freelance basis for Harlequin’s digital-first imprint Carina Press, where he acquires a wide variety of genre fiction, and works as a copy writer.
+He is also a freelance editor who has acquired and worked on books for clients including Harlequin’s digital-first imprint Carina Press and the Nelson Literary Agency Digital Liaison Platform.